Kathryn Anderson | email@example.com

 Esther HsuBorger | email@example.com

-Esther is interested broadly in race and ethnicity, immigration, poverty, and humanitarianism.
-Her current ethnographic work focuses on Hmong farmers and their second-generation children who vend vegetables at a Wisconsin farmers market.
-Specifically, this project examines how an amalgam of factors—from organic classificatory systems to market rules, from informal social norms to racially segregated social networks—affect not only the immigrant families’ workaday activities, but also their larger economic and social incorporation into this mainstream economy.
-The research problematizes narratives of what qualifies as “good” production and consumption, as well as folk notions of the inclusivity and diversity of public spaces.
+Esther is broadly interested in race and ethnicity.
+She is particularly interested in processes of knowledge production, especially as they pertain to race, poverty, and global humanitarianism.
+Her past ethnographic work focused on Hmong farmers and their second-generation children who vended vegetables at a farmers market in the U.S. Midwest.
+The project examined how an amalgam of factors—from organic classificatory systems to market rules, from informal social norms to racially segregated social networks—affected not only the immigrant families’ workaday activities, but also their larger economic and social incorporation into this economy.
+The research problematized narratives of what qualifies as “good” production and consumption, as well as folk notions of the inclusivity and diversity of public spaces.

 Amy E. Jones | firstname.lastname@example.org